Configuration#

 legendurl#

 Configure a URL to an image that should be returned as the legend for this layer.
 Local URLs (file://) are also supported.
 MapProxy ignores the legends from the sources of this layer if you configure a legendurl here.
+If WMS and WMTS are enabled the address to the WMS GetLegendGraphic endpoint will be included in the WMTS capabilities as the legend url.

 md#